zarf-dev/zarf/docs/13-walkthroughs/2-deploying-zarf-packages.md

 <iframe src="/docs/walkthroughs/package_deploy_helm_no_confirm.html" width="100%" height="425px"></iframe>

 3. You can also use the `zarf package remove` command with the zarf package file, to remove the package.
-Again don't forget the `--confirm` flag.
+Again, don't forget the `--confirm` flag.

 <iframe src="/docs/walkthroughs/package_deploy_helm_remove_by_file.html" width="100%"></iframe>